 As you get started on your 8×8 chicken coop plan, you should analyze what the coop must serve your flock.
 This must-have checklist is concise yet critical:

-Wood is the simplest and most abundant material for your 8×8 chicken coop plan construction.
+Wood is a commonly used and abundant material for 8×8 chicken coop construction.
 If you want to construct your chicken coop, you may save a lot of money by using inexpensive materials such as pallet wood or even scrap wood from your backyard.

 What to Incorporate Into Your Chicken Coop to Make it Great and Functional?